logo for strength-and-power-for-volleyball.com

 making actions which hinder an opponent’s legitimate attempt to play the ball.

-New Net Contact Rule
+New Volleyball Rules for Net Contact

-new volleyball rules pass 11.3.1 Contact with the net by a player is not a fault, unless it interferes with the play.
+11.3.1 Contact with the net by a player is not a fault, unless it interferes with the play.

 11.3.2 Players may touch the post, ropes, or any other object outside the antennae, including the net itself, provided that it does not interfere with play.